-Table A13.8: IS Considerations
+Table A13.8 IS Considerations

-WFD Assessment Questions Liffey Estuary Upper Dublin Groundwater Liffey_180 Liffey_190 Camac_040 Poddle_010 Grand Canal Main Line Introduction or spread of IS No. An Invasive Species Management Plan (ISMP) (Appendix A5.1 Appendix C in Volume 4 of the EIAR) has been prepared and appended to the CEMP.
-It will be implemented for the Proposed Scheme
+WFD Assessment Questions Tolka Estuary Dublin Groundwater Santry_020 Mayne_010 Introduction or spread of IS No. An Invasive Species Management Plan (ISMP) (Appendix 5.1 Appendix C) has been prepared and appended to the CEMP.
+It will be implemented for the Proposed Scheme.

-The ISMP that forms part of the CEMP (refer to Appendix A5.1 in Volume 4 of this EIAR) will be implemented for the Proposed Scheme which will contain site-specific recommendations and identifications for IS.
+The ISMP will be implemented for the Proposed Scheme which will contain site-specific recommendations and identifications for IS.
 Therefore this element has been scoped out of the assessment.